Becoming a Franchisee

 Can I make alterations to the Franchise Agreement?

-Banjo’s strongly recommends that you seek independent legal and financial advice as to the meaning and effect of the agreement but the content, which is standard across the franchise, is generally non-negotiable.
+Banjo’s strongly recommends that you seek independent legal and financial advice as to the meaning and effect of the agreement however, the content, which is standard across the franchise, is generally non-negotiable.
 The terms and conditions contained in the agreement have been carefully considered, and take into account extensive practical experience.
 A set standard ensures the protection of all members of the franchise network.

 What are the risks?